Optimal Dynamic Fees in Automated Market Makers: Conclusion

 \section{Conclusion}

 In this paper, we study how an AMM maximizes its revenue by setting optimal dynamic trading fees.
 We find that the optimal fee schedule serves two distinct purposes.
 On the one hand, by monitoring external prices, the AMM raises fees strategically to penalize arbitrageurs.
 On the other hand, it lowers fees to increase price volatility, which attracts noise traders and stimulates trading volume.
 This dual approach allows the AMM to balance the trade-off between deterring arbitrageurs and encouraging liquidity taking through noise order flow.

-Although in this paper we focus on a time-horizon that is small enough so that liquidity remains constant, future work will look at the case of non-static liquidity; see e.g., \cite{aqsha2025equilibriumrewardliquidityproviders,bergault2024price}.
-Similarly, one could also look at online learning algorithms (e.g., adaptation and learning with neural contextual bandits or reinforcement learning, as in \cite{duran2022efficient,spooner2018market}) to automate the fees that AMMs charge, similar to what has been done in \citet{nadkarni2023zeroswap}.
-Competition between pools is another promising area of future work; see e.g., \cite{boyce2024market,guo2024macroscopic} for studies in limit order books.
+Future research could allow liquidity providers to act strategically, making liquidity provision endogenous rather than fixed.
+The model could also incorporate gas costs, delayed reference prices, and other market frictions.
+Finally, extending the framework to concentrated-liquidity AMMs would improve its applicability to modern decentralized exchanges.